DmitryVel/NATs/README.md

 5) Save the input file in the same folder with the script and the GTF file.

-6) Run the script again, this type type in "find" when asked for mode.
+6) Run the script again, this time type type in "find" when asked for mode.

 7) Specify the reference GTF file (filtered and sorted) and the input file.